gordon-cs/gordon-360-api/README.md

 `api/studentemployment` Get the record of campus employments for the currently logged in user.

+### Schedule
+What is it?
+Resource that represents a course schedule of user.

+##### GET

+`api/schedule` Get all schedule objects of the currently logged in user.

+`api/schedule/:username` Get all schedule objects of a user with username `username` as a parameter.

+### MySchedule
+What is it?
+Resource that represents a customized schedule of user.

+##### GET

+`api/myschedule` Get all myschedule objects of the currently logged in user.

+`api/myschedule/:username` Get all myschedule objects of a user with username `username` as a parameter.

+##### PUT

+`api/myschedule/update` Update a myschedule object of the currently logged in user.

+##### POST

+`api/myschedule/add`  Create a myschedule object of the currently logged in user.

+##### DELETE

+`api/myschedule/delete`  Delete a myschedule object of the currently logged in user.

+### ScheduleControl
+What is it?
+Resource that represents information related to schedule.

+##### GET

+`api/schedulecontrol` Get the schedulecontrol object of the currently logged in user.

+`api/schedulecontrol/:username` Get the schedulecontrol object of a user with username `username` as a parameter.

+##### PUT

+`api/schedulecontrol/update/privacy/:value` Update a schedule privacy of the currently logged in user.

+`api/schedulecontrol/update/description/:value` Update a schedule description of the currently logged in user.

+`api/schedulecontrol/update/timestamp/:value` Update a timestamp of last modified schedule of the currently logged in user.

 ### Victory Promise
 What is it?
 Resource that represents the user's scores on the four pillars of the victory promise.